zoujiaqing/Signal-Server/docs/signal-server-configuration.md

 ### AWS DynamoDb Configuration

-- Sign into AWS, look up DynamoDb, and make tables of all of the following (not sure what to do about Partition Keys)
+- Sign into AWS, look up DynamoDb, and make tables of all of the following:

+  - All of these have specific partition keys they need, however they are only specified in the source code so I am only stating the ones needed for registering and chatting

 - If you change these names, also change them in [sample.yml](/service/config/sample.yml)

   - Accounts
+    - Partition key: U
   - Accounts_PhoneNumbers
+    - Partition key: P
   - Accounts_PhoneNumberIdentifiers
+    - Partition key: P
   - Accounts_Usernames
   - DeletedAccounts
   - DeletedAccountsLock